-I like to think that I have eclectic, catholic tastes, encompassing the length and breadth of musical experience, but if you’re sending me your latest EDM track that’s been dropping phat beats on the club scene then it’s going straight in my trash folder.
-I suppose ‘alt. rock’ is my milieu of choice, but I try to be open to anything if it’s good enough; I’ll often feature post-rock, contemporary-classical, jazz, folk (I do have a soft spot for acoustic guitars, accordions and cellos…), but I rarely give any time to hip-hop or rave or techno.
+I like to think that I have eclectic, catholic tastes.
+I like to think my interests encompass the length and breadth of musical experience.
+But if you're sending me your latest EDM track that's been dropping phat beats on the club scene then it's going straight in my trash folder.
+I suppose 'alt. rock' is my milieu of choice, but I try to be open to anything if it's good enough.
+I'll often feature post-rock, contemporary-classical, jazz, folk.
+I actively avoid hip-hop, grime, soul, r'n'b.

 7. Tell me about yourself, but don't go crazy.